Amazon Great Indian Festival 2019 sale: Offers on iPhone XR, OnePlus 7, Galaxy Note 9 and more- Technology News, Firstpost

-The Great Indian Festival Sale on e-commerce giant Amazon has begun today.
+The Great Indian Festival Sale on Amazon will go on till 4 October.
 There are a many deals that are being offered on smartphones and Amazon has said that it will be offering the 'lowest prices for smartphones' during the sale.
 Customers are said to avail up to 40 percent on some smartphones apart from getting cashback, deals and more.
 Here are the major deals you should know about.

 OnePlus 7 and 7 Pro